sdrhodes/ISTA_220/Homework/C#_Chapter_10_Homework.md

 ### C# Homework Chapter 10

 ### 1. What does an array look like in memory?
-An array is a bundled contiguous block of memory stored in the heap.
-The array reference is stored in the stack, and points to the values which are stored on the heap.
+An array is a bundled contiguous block of memory stored on the heap, with the memory address on the stack pointing to the heap

 ### 2. Where is memory allocated to hold an array, on the stack or on the heap?
-Memory is allocated to hold an array in the heap
+Memory is allocated to hold an array in the heap, with the memory address on the stack

 ### 3. Where is memory allocated to hold an array reference, on the stack or on the heap?
 An array reference is allocated in the stack